Assembly poll results: Two current, five former CMs bite dust | Politics

 A similar fate awaited former Uttarakhand chief minister Harish Singh Rawat and former Punjab chief ministers Parkash Singh Badal and Amarinder Singh.

-Even though Dhami has lost the electoral battle, his party is heading for a victory in Uttarakhand.
+Even though BJP leader Dhami has lost the electoral battle, his party is heading for a victory in Uttarakhand.

-In Punjab, where the Aam Aadmi Party (AAP) is set to sweep the polls, as many as three former chief ministers -- Badal, Singh and Rajinder Kaur Bhattal -- have lost the election from their respective pocket boroughs.
+In Punjab, where the Aam Aadmi Party (AAP) is set to sweep the polls, three former chief ministers -- Badal, Singh and Rajinder Kaur Bhattal -- lost the election from their respective pocket boroughs.

-Chief Minister Channi has lost the poll battle from both Bhadaur and Chamkaur Sahib.
+Chief Minister Channi lost the poll battle from both Bhadaur and Chamkaur Sahib.

 In Goa, former chief minister and Trinamool Congress (TMC) nominee Churchill Alemao lost the election from Benaulim to the AAP nominee.